OfficeDev/office-js-docs-pr/docs/excel/custom-functions-parameter-options.md

 ## Range parameters

-Your custom function may accept a range of data as an input parameter.
+Your custom function may accept a range of cell data as an input parameter.
 A function can also return a range of data.
-In JavaScript, a range of data is represented as a two-dimensional array.
+Excel will pass a range of cell data as a two-dimensional array.

 For example, suppose that your function returns the second highest value from a range of numbers stored in Excel.
 The following function accepts the parameter `values`, which is of type `Excel.CustomFunctionDimensionality.matrix`.
 Note that in the JSON metadata for this function, the parameter's `type` property is set to `matrix`.